refractionPOINT/lce_doc/docs/outputs.md

 1. Select the scope `chat:write`
 1. From the sidebar, click "Install App" and then "Install to Workspace"
 1. Copy token shown, this is the `slack_api_token` you need in LimaCharlie
-1. In your Slack workspace, go to the channel you want receive messages in and type the slash command: `/invite @limacharlie` (assuming the app name is `limacharlie`)
+1. In your Slack workspace, go to the channel you want to receive messages in, and type the slash command: `/invite @limacharlie` (assuming the app name is `limacharlie`)

 ### Syslog (TCP)
 Output events and detections to a syslog target.